DocQuantic/CryoPALM/README.md

 -Perform PALM acquisition (single stream or batch)

 When the program starts, it shows the main experiment wimdow which is divided in 4 main parts.

+# Installation instructions
+1. Install [Micro-manager 2.0 beta](https://valelab4.ucsf.edu/~MM/nightlyBuilds/2.0.0-beta/Windows/MMSetup_64bit_2.0.0-beta3_20171106.exe) (I didn't try with the gamma release).
+2. Download those files: https://github.com/zfphil/micro-manager-python3/tree/master/MMCorePy and drop them into your Micro-manager installation folder which should be something like ```C:\Program Files\Micro-Manager-2.0beta```.
+3. Run the ```CryoPALMSetup.exe``` and follow the instructions until the installation is complete.